yolken/yolken-blog/site/_posts/2022-03-20-investing-in-venture-capital.md

 *Disclaimer:* The information in this post is based on my limited experience and personal research.
-I've done my best to be correct, but I'm not an expert in the space; please let me know if anything here is glaringly wrong and I'll correct it.
+I've done my best to be correct, but I'm not an expert in the space; please let me know if anything here is wrong, and I'll correct it.

 ## Intro to venture capital